-This section describes the procedure to create an IPFM classic fabric from the IPFM_Classic fabric template.
+This section describes the procedure to create an IPFM classic fabric from the IPFM_Classic template.

-Step 1 In the LAN Fabrics window, from the Actions drop-down list, choose Create Fabric.

-When you log in for the first time, the Lan Fabrics window displays no entries for IPFM fabrics.
-After you create a fabric, it is displayed in the Lan Fabrics window.

-Step 2 In the Create Fabric window, enter a fabric name and click Choose Template.

-The Select Fabric Template window appears.

-Step 3 Either search or scroll and choose the IPFM_Classic fabric template.
+Procedu re In the L AN Fabrics window, from the Actions drop-down list, choose Create Fabric.
+The Cre ate Fabric window appears.
+Note When you log in for the first time, the Lan Fabrics window displays no entries for IPFM fabrics.
+After you create a fabric, it is displayed in the Lan Fabrics window. reate Fabric window, enter a fabric name and click Choose Template. ect Fabric Template window appears.
+Either se arch or scroll and choose the IPFM_Classic fabric template.
 Click Select.

-The Create Fabric window displays the following elements:

-Fabric Name - Displays the fabric name you entered.
+The Cre ate Fabric window displays the following elements: Fabric N Name - Displays the fabric name you entered.
+In the LA The Cre Note In the Cr The Sele Either se The Cre